RasaHQ/rasa/docs/core/knowledge-bases.rst

 ``ActionQueryKnowledgeBase`` should allow you to get easily started with using a knowledge base for Rasa.
 However, the action can only handle two kind of user requests:

-- the user wants to get a list of objects from the knowledge base or
+- the user wants to get a list of objects from the knowledge base, or
 - the user wants to get the value of an attribute for a specific object

 The action, for example, is not able to compare objects or consider relations between objects in your knowledge base.
-Furthermore, resolving any mention to the last mentioned object in the conversation, might not always be optimal.
+Furthermore, resolving any mention to the last mentioned object in the conversation might not always be optimal.

 If you want to tackle more complex use cases, you can write your own custom action.
 We added some helper function to ``rasa_sdk.knowledge_base.utils`` (`link to code <https://github.com/RasaHQ/rasa-sdk/tree/master/rasa_sdk/knowledge_base/>`_ ) that might help you when implementing your own solution.
 We recommend to use the ``KnowledgeBase`` interface, so that you can still use the ``ActionQueryKnowledgeBase`` alongside your new custom action.

+If you write a knowledge base action that tackles one of these problems, be sure to tell us about it on the `forum <https://forum.rasa.com>`_!

 .. _customize_in_memory_knowledge_base: